 14. The Ellen Theater Has some Great Shows

-The Ellen is an important part of city culture and is among the top Bozeman MT attractions.
+The Ellen is an important part of city culture and is among the best Bozeman Montana, attractions.
 The house features an Italianate-style façade and lovely gilded interiors.

 Today, it’s the place to go to see anything from a music event to stand-up comedy.
 It also hosts a great selection of independent films organized by the Bozeman Film Society.
 You can even enroll in acting classes for adults and children here.